varungodbole/prompt-tuning-playbook/README.md

 For the purposes of this document, you can think of the pretraining corpus as an approximation of the set union of all the cinematic universes produced by human culture.
 Or, more accurately, the cultures that heavily participate with the pretraining data sources like the web.

+> [!IMPORTANT]
+> you can think of the pretraining corpus as an approximation of the set union of all the cinematic universes produced by human culture.
+Or, more accurately, the cultures that heavily participate with the pretraining data sources like the web.

 When you give the model a fixed context window (i.e. prefix), it will try to infer from that prefix what universe it is in, and it will then behave in accordance with the rules, conventions, and facts of that universe.
 If you provide a prompt with very strong signals about context, it will be easier for the LLM to recognize the script.
 For example, consider a prompt like “*The concrete jungle where dreams are made of isn't just a catchy lyric – it's the electric truth of New York City.
 From the soaring skyscrapers that pierce the clouds to the vibrant pulse of its diverse neighborhoods, NYC offers an experience unlike any other on Earth*”, i.e., the first two lines of a blog post that I might write about NYC.)
 In this case, the model has very strong constraints on style and topic that will influence how it proceeds with the generation.

 But, if your prompt is highly generic – say, “Hi, how are you?” — the LLM might not have enough context to understand which cinematic universe it’s supposed to be in.
 “Hi, how are you?” probably occurs in all kinds of contexts in the diverse corpora it was trained on.
 That is, there are many “modes” in the probability density function used to decode a generation.
 Or to put it in simpler terms, it sees many possibilities that it could role-play as.
 The text “Hi, how are you?”, or even something much longer, doesn’t give it enough context to disambiguate this.